Ketovore: a new word in the dictionary! Ketovore is a combination of Keto and Carnivore.

 In general, I feel better on carnivore.

 I have no brain fog, like I did eating carbs.
 My hair is shinier and my skin is less dry.
-I almost never get headaches any more.
+I never get headaches any more.

 I have started keeping a food journal to make notes on foods that I know aggravate my gut issues.
 Like that off plan food I ate the other day.
 It is detective work, but if you get no satisfaction from doctors you have not choice but to be your own doctor.